Windows Tweaks Logo Microsoft PC Help - 02 blue red

 How to display the file in Explorer:

-2. Go to 'This PC': Here you can find your hard disks and drives.
+2. Go to 'This PC': Here you will find your hard disks and drives.

-PS: There you will find two other very large, hidden system files - read our instructions on swapfile.sys and hiberfil.sys and find out what function they have and how you can optimize them.
+PS: You will find two other very large, hidden system files there - read our instructions on swapfile.sys and hiberfil.sys and find out what function they have and how you can optimize them.

 Deleting and deactivating Pagefile.sys - a risk?

-Many users wonder whether they should delete or deactivate Pagefile.sys in order to save memory or improve performance.
+Many users wonder whether they should delete or deactivate Pagefile.sys to save memory or improve performance.

-We explain why a Deleting the page file is not a good idea is.
+We explain why deleting the page file is not a good idea.

-And which alternative solutions there are for common problems.
+And what alternative solutions there are for common problems.

 Help, can I delete a huge Pagefile.sys file?